Freedom now offering 4G services in select areas of Québec

 Freedom Mobile is now offering 4G LTE services in parts of Québec.

 According to the company’s coverage map, the service is available in areas close to the Ontario border, including Gatineau and its surrounding area.
+MobileSyrup has confirmed the service is also now available in other parts of the province.

 While Freedom Mobile was a company under Shaw, it only offered services in Ontario, Alberta, and B.C.